Cheetah hunting prey in Africa is not built for long distance chases but rather for short bursts of blurring speed.

 Everything form the small head, slender body and highly developed respiratory system contribute to them being known as nature's speed machines.

-Firstly notice how the long and slender body of a cheetah consists of small and light frame.
+To understand how cheethas catch their prey, firstly notice how the long and slender body of a cheetah consists of small and light frame.

 Measures 2 to 3 feet.